bitmakerlabs/python-dev-setup-guide-linux/README.md

 ### Text Editor

 VS Code is the text editor we recommend for the course.
-Other alternatives are [Atom](https://atom.io), [Sublime Text 3](http://www.sublimetext.com/3) and [Textmate 2](https://macromates.com/download).
+Other alternatives are [Atom](https://atom.io) and [Sublime Text 3](http://www.sublimetext.com/3).

 Download [VS Code](https://code.visualstudio.com/).
 When you follow that link, the VS Code website should recognize that you're on Linux and give you the option to download a `.deb` file: